|Back to Back Issues Page|

 Do you believe in the service that HeadWay provides to those with migraine, cluster, and other types of headache, as well as their doctors, family, and friends?
 Consider sponsoring HeadWay with a one or two line ad.
 For more information, visit this page.

 Are You "Out of Options"?What do you do when your doctor says that you're "out of options" for treatment?

-I've been answering your questions lately, and I was actually going to take a break from that this month.
+I've been looking through your questions, and was going to take a break from answering.
 But I just had to write this article, because I've had more than one person ask this question lately (including HeadWay subscriber Cris from the USA).

 I am very disappointed to hear that doctors - even specialists - are still telling migraine patients that they're "out of options".
 Maybe I'm going to upset some people with this article, but there is no way anyone alive today is "out of options".

 I actually wrote at Headache and Migraine News on this topic, mostly referring to drug treatments (I'll direct you to that article in a moment).
 But what about diet?
 What about physiotherapy, and a host of other treatments?

 Could it be that some doctors are looking for a "pill" that will give an instant cure?
 And so once they've tried the main categories and don't see major improvement, they give up?

 You, the patient, are under no obligation to give up.
 I'm sorry to hear that some doctors are giving up, because I know that there are many doctors who aren't.
 You need to find those health specialists who will not give up on you.